-C. Details of Remuneration paid to Directors for F.Y 2021 - 2022:
+Details of Remuneration paid to Directors for F.Y 2023 - 2024:

-- The Non Executive Directors do not have pecuniary relationship and have not entered into any material financial transactions with the Company. - No Directors were in receipt of any sitting fees during the year under review. - The Company has not laid any criteria for payment of making payments to non-executive Directors
+- The Non Executive Directors do not have pecuniary relationship and have not entered into any material financial transactions with the Company. - No Directors were in receipt of any sitting fees during the year under review. - The Company has laid a criteria for payment of making payments to non-executive Directors and the same has been elaborated in NRC Policy.

-Remuneration Paid to Directors in financial year 2021-22
+Remuneration Paid to Directors in financial year 2023-24